leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

    Use Pressure (pressure sensitivity icon)
       Uses stylus pressure to control how strong the effect is.
+      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 Strength
    Control the stroke transparency (alpha).